akielxd/e46-blog/content/posts/shifter-bushing.md

 summary: "Tightening up the drivetrain feel with a fresh bushings."
 ---

-Since the exhaust is out for a custom set up **(post coming soon)**, I decided to address the shifter slop ive been dealing with.
+Since the exhaust is out for a custom set up **(post coming soon)**, I decided to address the shifter slop I've been dealing with.

 Today’s job: replacing the **worn-out shifter bushings**, a relatively simple but satisfying install.
 Let’s get to it.

 I’m using the [**Garagistic Shifter Rebuild Kit**](https://www.garagistic.com/products/e46-325-318-323-316-320-shifter-bushing-kit?variant=40293692964963), which includes: